 Whether you are a newly diagnosed patient, experiencing a recurrence of Lung Cancer, are stable or have received treatment and are now cancer-free (that’s great!), we know that you still need support.

-Regardless of where you are on your cancer journey, BJALCF is with you.
+Regardless of where you are on your cancer journey, ALCF is with you.

 Every month our Living Room support group sessions BRING HOPE HOME to patients and their families.
 Through presentations by Lung Cancer specialists, physicians and researchers, this unrestricted forum covers all topics: early detection, treatment options, molecular and genetic testing, clinical trials, drug discoveries, personalized medicine, nutrition, surgical equipment and procedures, up-to-date news about advancements and more.